 With drag shows, a gay beach (Condadao), bars, parties, club nights, and gay-friendly hotels, San Juan is the perfect place for a gaycation.
 San Juan’s gay nightlife is a lot of fun, and most of it happens Friday and Saturday nights along Calle Condado in the gay neighborhood.

-Across form Circo, you’ll find VIP—a smaller gay club, and just around the corner is the SX Club—a stripper and go-go club.
+Across form Circo, you’ll find VIP—a smaller gay club, and just around the corner is the SX Club—a gay strip and go-go dancer club.

 8. Go salsa dancing in La Placita

 Santurce is one of the most lively and energetic neighborhoods in San Juan.
 On weekends, it’s pretty much *the* nightlife spot when the area’s many bars and clubs take over the streets around La Placita square.

 It’s a pedestrian-only zone at night with street food, salsa dancing, and cheap drinks.
 The salsa dancing takes place at Taberna Los Vazquez where the crowds spill out on the street dancing to live music performers.
 Cheap drinks and friendly encounters make it a great place to make friends and meet new people.